sundeepbassi/supershop_v1/README.md

 Delete review

-f the user is logged in they can delete there review with the Delete button.
+If the user is logged in they can delete there review with the Delete button.
 This will take them to the Delete form and they can delete their review and either press the delete button to remove the review or press the cancel button if they change their mind.

 Reviews